Public Affairs Committee

 Interview with Chairperson Tada

 The highly specialized nature of the industry makes it difficult to convey its overall picture and contribution to society to the general public.
 The pharmaceutical industry faces such a challenge of being difficult to understand.
-The Public Relations Committee is charged with the important mission of overcoming this obstacle and promoting a proper understanding of the industry among a wide range of stakeholders, especially the young people who will carry the future, We interviewed Mr. Takeshi Tada, Chairman of the Public Relations Committee.
+The Public Affairs Committee is charged with the important mission of overcoming this obstacle and promoting a proper understanding of the industry among a wide range of stakeholders, especially the young people who will carry the future of the industry, We interviewed Tsuyoshi Tada, Chairperson of the Public Affairs Committee, about their multifaceted communication strategies, from strengthening social networking to planning projects for junior high and high school students, to sow the seeds of future development.

 Spreading and deepening understanding of the industry and creating "co-creation"